carbonteq/ct-dev-portal/src/content/docs/BestPractices/Backend/Best_Practices.md

 ---
-title: Real Estate Analytic Application
+title: Best Practices
-description: Learn more about the project I’m working on.
+description: In this section are presented some of the best practices, and guidelines for backend applications gathered from different sources.
+Best Practices Mentioned here are language agnostic and can be used in any backend project
 ---

 # Best Practices

 In this section are presented some of the best practices, and guidelines for backend applications gathered from different sources.